pegeler/samplesizeCMH/README.md

 for the CMH test.
 There are also several helper functions for interconverting probability, odds, relative risk, and odds ratio values.

-Please see the [package vingettes](https://cran.r-project.org/web/packages/samplesizeCMH/vignettes/) for more information on how this package is used.
+Please see the [package website](https://pegeler.github.io/samplesizeCMH/) for more information on how this package is used, including [documentation](https://pegeler.github.io/samplesizeCMH/reference/) and [vignettes](https://pegeler.github.io/samplesizeCMH/vignettes/).

 ### The Cochran Mantel Haenszel Test